Impact of complex spatial population structure on early and long-term adaptation in rugged fitness landscapes: Acknowledgments

 \section{Acknowledgments}

-The authors thank Alia Abbara for helpful discussions about the serial dilution model \cite{abbara2023frequent}.
+The authors thank Alia Abbara for helpful discussions about the serial dilution model, and Claude Loverdo and Cecilia Fruet for useful discussions about spatial structure in host-associated populations.
 This research was partly funded by the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement No.~851173, to A.-F.~B.), by the Swiss National Science Foundation (SNSF) (grant No.~315230\_208196, to A.-F.~B.), and by the Chan-Zuckerberg Initiative (CZI).

 {S\arabic{figure}} {S\arabic{table}} {S\arabic{equation}}